Mah Bow Tan: Education

-Career in SBS and SPH
+Career

 After completing his university education, Mah worked in the Singapore Bus Service from 1973 to 1983 and became its general manager.
 He was then seconded to Singapore News and Publications to serve as the chief executive officer of the Singapore Monitor newspaper.
 From 1985 to 1988, he was the group general manager of Singapore Press Holdings, which was formed from the 1984 merger of Singapore News and Publications and two other organisations.

 Political career

 1984 general election

 Mah entered politics in the 1984 general election when he contested as a candidate of the governing People's Action Party (PAP) in Potong Pasir Single Member Constituency (SMC) against Chiam See Tong of the opposition Singapore Democratic Party.
 He lost to Chiam, who won with 60.28% of the vote.
 Lee Kuan Yew, the PAP's leader, was thought to have played a role in Mah's electoral defeat, having been seen as being unnecessarily dismissive in comparing Chiam's average GCE Ordinary Level results to Mah's stellar academic achievements.